 Are open plan kitchens here to stay?

 Kitchen trends are constantly changing and evolving.
-However, open plan living is still very much in vogue with many of our clients, regardless of whether they are building and extending or combining rooms using traditional handmade painted kitchen designs or modern state of the art German contemporary styles .
+Are open plan kitchens here to stay?
+Well, it is still very much in vogue with many of our clients, regardless of whether they are building and extending or combining rooms using traditional handmade painted kitchen designs or modern state of the art German contemporary styles .
 Hence, the answer is a resounding yes!
+An open plan kitchen is a great solution to more living space with out the need to extend.

 Today's, busy world means we have less time.
 An open plan space provides the perfect environment for family and friends to get together and exchange ideas.
 Developing unique zones within the space means you can make the layout work for you and your lifestyle.
 People are sometimes put off the idea of open plan living by the thought of cooking smells, steam and condensation.
 Today's technology in ventilation and air purification easily resolves these issues.
 The Falmec e.ion is a great example.
 Beautiful & stylish, this Italian designed extractor is also a stunning light and air purifier, which can be positioned anywhere in the room and is not dependant on ugly or costly venting.
 The Falmec e.ion will create a focal point in modern state of the art kitchens and give a contemporary twist to traditional hand painted shaker style.